dcit202Andriod/DCIT202-Group33/README.md

 # Platinum Coffee Order App

 ### Functionalities of our Project
-* The coffee app has a simple user interface that allows users to easily order what they want.
+* The coffee app has a simple and easy-to navigate user interface that allows users to easily order what they want.

 Listed below are each team member's github account and student ID number, respectively.